 - Limit WVC work hours to 18 hours/week or less, no matter the number of positions/departments

 - Register for a minimum of 6 units at WVC in any Fall/Spring semester during which you wish to work as a Peer Tutor

-If you meet all the requirements above and are passionate about helping others, please complete an online application form and include a resume and unofficial transcript as attachments.
-If you have any questions, feel free to contact Jen Wagner at email@example.com.
+If you meet all the requirements above and are passionate about helping others, please complete an online application form and separately email your resume and unofficial transcript as attachments to Jen Wagner at email@example.com.
 After submitting your application, you are welcome to inquire about your status, including why you weren’t asked to interview and/or offered a job as a peer tutor; I’ll happily strategize with you better application and/or interview techniques for future jobs!

 - Help others.

 - Enhance your knowledge of the subject.
 (The jury is still out on whether or not tutees learn more than tutors during a tutoring session.)

 - Learn how to become a more organized student.

 - Increase your confidence by facing and working through challenges.

 - Develop your resume and on–the–job skills, applicable in most modern work environments.

 - Work on campus (or remotely), close to classes.